 Henry VIII Needs a 4th Wife

-Henry VIII's first, second and third wives lost their lives within less than two years of one another: Catherine of Aragon through illness in January 1536, Anne Boleyn through execution in May 1536 and Jane Seymour through fever after childbirth in October 1537.
+Henry VIII's first, second, and third wives each passed within two years of one another: Catherine of Aragon through illness in January 1536, Anne Boleyn through execution in May 1536, and Jane Seymour through fever after childbirth in October 1537.

-Another marriage was necessary for Henry VIII to secure the Tudor succession and to gain an ally in Europe against France and the Holy Roman Empire who were rumoured to be plotting an attack on an isolated post-Reformation England.
+Henry VIII needed to remarry to secure the Tudor succession and gain an ally in Europe against France and the Holy Roman Empire (who were rumored to be plotting an attack on an isolated post-Reformation England).
 Cromwell was nervous that the king would for a third time seek out a lady in waiting so he hastened to search for a European bride.

 Royal Marriage Refusals

 Henry had earned a reputation as a poor choice of husband if you wished to live and be happy.
 At almost fifty he was on the verge of Tudor old age and his corpulent form, seeping leg ulcer, paranoia, and temper were deterrents.
 Marie of Guise, the future wife of James V of Scotland, politely but uncompromisingly refused Henry’s advances.
 Sixteen-year-old Christina of Milan, Catherine of Aragon’s great-niece, remarked that if she had two heads then she might take the chance but as she had only one she’d decline.